-Take the Controls on an Ultralight First Flight Training Lesson
+Take the Controls on an Ultralight Inroductory Flight Lesson

 As many of you already know, we love the beauty of the north coast and we also like adventure.
 So when we found out you take a flight an ultralight plane over the north coast, we had to do it.